-- 1) Any change in the rate of annual vacation accrual shall take effect on the employment date of hire unless otherwise specified by Board action. - 2) Annual vacation shall accrue for fractional parts of bi-weekly pay periods falling at the beginning or ending of service. - 3) Vacation may be used in lieu of sick leave, if the employee desires, upon the approval of the General Manager. - 4) Annual vacation may be accumulated for use in succeeding years, but the maximum amount of vacation that may be accrued is 240 hours.
+- 1) The General Manager may modify the amount of vacation earned for a new management employee (Land Resources Manager/Assistant General manager, Senior Engineer/Project Manager) during the negotiation process up to one additional week per year. - 2) Any change in the rate of annual vacation accrual shall take effect on the employment date of hire unless otherwise specified by Board action. - 3) Annual vacation shall accrue for fractional parts of bi-weekly pay periods falling at the beginning or ending of service. - 4) Vacation may be used in lieu of sick leave, if the employee desires, upon the approval of the General Manager.

+- 5) Annual vacation may be accumulated for use in succeeding years, but the maximum amount of vacation that may be accrued is 240 hours.
 When an employee has accrued that maximum number of vacation hours, he or she may not accrue further vacation time until his or her accrued vacation time has dropped below the maximum number of hours.
-Employees shall be notified in payroll information or upon request as to their amount of accrued vacation time.

-- 5) Upon request, the General Manager may approve the payout of vacation hours providing the employee has used at least 5 days of vacation in the preceding 12 months. - c.
+Employees shall be notified in payroll information or upon request as to their amount of accrued vacation time. - 5) Upon request, the General Manager may approve the payout of vacation hours providing the employee has used at least 5 days of vacation in the preceding 12 months.

+c.
 New Employees